 Non-woven wallpaper weights explained

-- Heavy (350 g/m²) — Increased durability for high-traffic areas.
-Preferred for hotel corridors and hospitality environments.
+- Heavy (Auriga, 350 g/m²) — a heavy woven texture with increased durability for high-traffic areas such as hotel corridors and hospitality environments.

-- No-Scratch (450 g/m²) — Scratch-resistant surface.
-Ideal for environments needing regular cleaning or contact resistance.
+- No-Scratch (Taurus, 450 g/m²) — a premium scratch-resistant surface for environments needing regular cleaning or contact resistance.

 Fire ratings: what you need to know